enayetsyl/industry-grade-project-format/eslintSetup.md

-## How to set up eslint and prettier
+## How to set up eslint and prettier in a express and typescript project

 The purpose of this blog is to show how to setup eslint in a typescript project.
 Eslint will help you automatically detect and fix various types of errors in a project.
 So you development experience will be smooth.